Acontias percivali

-Acontias percivali, also known commonly as Percival's lance skink, Percival's legless lizard, and the Tanzanian legless lizard, is a species of small, legless (snake-like) lizard in the family Scincidae.
+Acontias percivali, also known commonly as Percival's lance skink, Percival's legless lizard, or Tanzanian legless lizard, is a species of small, legless lizard in the family Scincidae.
 The species is endemic to Africa.

 Etymology

 The specific name, percivali, is in honor of British naturalist Arthur Blayney Percival (1874–1940), who was a game warden in East Africa.

 Geographic range

 The geographic range of A. percivali is limited to continental Africa and includes regions of Angola, Botswana, Kenya, Namibia, South Africa, Tanzania, Democratic republic of Congo and Zimbabwe.

 Habitat

-Percival's lance skink inhabits savannas by burrowing just below the surface of the soil.
+Acontias percivali inhabits savannas by burrowing just below the surface of the soil.

 Subspecies

 The two subspecies of A. percivali are: